-Medical marijuana is used to treat chronic pain, muscle spasticity, anorexia, nausea and sleep disturbances.
+Medical marijuana is used to treat chronic pain, muscle spasticity, anorexia, nausea, and sleep disturbances.
 Medical marijuana is not subject to governmental standardization, making its ingredients and potency unknown.

 Effects of marijuana

-The nature and effects of the more than 60 cannabinoids present in cannabis are largely unknown, but the most potent psychoactive agent identified is THC.
+The effects of the more than 113 cannabinoids present in cannabis are largely unknown, but the most potent psychoactive agent identified to date is THC.
 When a person smokes cannabis, THC is quickly absorbed into the bloodstream, reaching the brain within minutes.

-People use marijuana to achieve the feeling of elation (a high), giddiness and relaxation.
-Marijuana also produces sensory perception changes; colors may seem brighter, music more vivid and emotions more profound.
+People use marijuana to achieve the feeling of elation (a high), giddiness, and relaxation.
+Marijuana also produces sensory perception changes; colors may seem brighter, music more vivid, and emotions more profound.